mozilla/pontoon/specs/0118-notification-center.md

 - Header: `Transactional email`
   - By default, emails are sent to users who have enabled opt-in consent.
 (Does not apply to in-app notifications.)
   - This “Transactional” option flags emails as transactional and sends emails to users regardless of their opt-in status.
 However, this email content would be restricted to content transactional in nature (e.g. account status notifications, etc.).
-  - Checkbox (default empty): `This is a transactional email`
+  - Checkbox (default: deselected): `This is a transactional email`
   - Text description: `Transactional emails are sent to users who have not opted in to email communication.
 Transactional emails are restricted in the type of content that can be included.`
   - Validation:
-    - Error if `Transactional email` enabled but `Message type` does not include `Email`: `You cannnot enable the transactional email option if the Message type does not include email.`
+    - Disable `Review message` button and show error message if `Transactional email` enabled but `Message type` does not include `Email`: `You cannnot enable the transactional email option if the Message type does not include email.`
 - Button: `Review message`
   - A send button is not displayed on the same page as the message editor and recipient selection to avoid sending an incomplete message or a message to the wrong recipients.
   - When pressed a validation step is performed on inputs to ensure there are no issues with the form.
 If there are no issues, the user proceeds to the Review/Confirmation page.